chr0n06/PirateDice/README.md

 - [x] Implementing the switch card
 - [x] Implementing the Death
 - [x] Implementing the lost tempPts when player obtain three Deaths
+- [x] Implementing the beat the death
-- [ ] Implementing the beat the death
+- [ ] Implementing minus pts for all other players when beat the death
-- [ ] Implementing the ending turn
+- [ ] Implementing the ending game
 - [ ] Implementing the setup menu

 #### Cards